Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

-The \emph{transformed Fréchet mean} (or $\tran$-Fréchet mean) provides a unifying framework for classical and robust notions of centrality.
+The \emph{transformed Fr\'echet mean} (or $\tran$-Fr\'echet mean) \cite{varinequ} provides a unifying framework for classical and robust notions of centrality.
 Given a metric space $(\mc Q,d)$, a transformation $\tran\colon\Rp\to\R$, and a $\mc Q$-valued random variable $Y$, it is defined as any element

 where we write $\ol yq := d(y,q)$.
-Choosing $\tran(x)=x^{2}$ yields the classical $2$-Fréchet mean, while $\tran(x)=x$ gives the Fréchet median; in Euclidean spaces these reduce to the expectation and the geometric (or spatial) median, respectively.
+Choosing $\tran(x)=x^{2}$ yields the classical $2$-Fr\'echet mean, while $\tran(x)=x$ gives the Fr\'echet median; in Euclidean spaces these reduce to the expectation and the geometric (or spatial) median, respectively.